hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md#important-notes), [简体中文](README-zh.md#重要提示).*

-**Windows users**: A <a href="docs/clients.md#windows-error-809" target="_blank">one-time registry change</a> is required if the VPN server or client is behind NAT (e.g. home router).
+**Windows users**: A [one-time registry change](docs/clients.md#windows-error-809) is required if the VPN server or client is behind NAT (e.g. home router).

-**Android users**: If you encounter connection issues, try <a href="docs/clients.md#android-mtumss-issues" target="_blank">these steps</a>.
+**Android users**: If you encounter connection issues, try [these steps](docs/clients.md#android-mtumss-issues).

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth mode</a>, or <a href="docs/ikev2-howto.md" target="_blank">set up IKEv2</a>.
+However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IPsec/XAuth mode](docs/clients-xauth.md), or [set up IKEv2](docs/ikev2-howto.md).

-If you wish to view or update VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
+If you wish to view or update VPN user accounts, see [Manage VPN Users](docs/manage-users.md).
 Helper scripts are included for convenience.

-For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/vpc/docs/firewalls" target="_blank">GCE</a>), open UDP ports 500 and 4500 for the VPN.
-Aliyun users, see <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/433" target="_blank">#433</a>.
+For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
+Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).

-Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
+Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
 If another DNS provider is preferred, [read below](#use-alternative-dns-servers).

 Using kernel support could improve IPsec/L2TP performance.
 It is available on [all supported OS](#requirements).
 Ubuntu users should install the `linux-modules-extra-$(uname -r)` (or `linux-image-extra`) package and run `service xl2tpd restart`.